Law Enforcement Personnel Dependents Grant Program (LEPD)

-This grant follows Cal Grant eligibility guidelines and students may be eligible up to the full LEPD award amount in accordance with their school of attendance and unmet need.
+Students may be eligible for up to the full LEPD award amount in accordance with their institution awarding and Cal Grant eligibility guidelines.
 Students may be eligible to receive this grant for a maximum of four years.
-For detailed grant award amount information please review our LEPD Award Amounts.

-3. A copy of the applicant’s birth certificate or marriage certificate
+2. A copy of the applicant’s birth certificate or marriage certificate.

-4. The death certificate of the parent/spouse, the coroner’s report (if applicable) and for a dependent or spouse of:
+3. The death certificate of the parent/spouse, the coroner’s report (if applicable) for a dependent or spouse of:

 b.
 Officers and employees of the California Department of Corrections and Rehabilitation: documentation showing that the death, accident, or injury was caused by the direct action of an inmate;